 At the end of the day you, like consumers, have choice.
 You can decide which brokerage to join (as long as they hire you!) and what you want to get out of your affiliation with that brokerage.
 You also get to decide how hard you want to work at your new career.
 Remember that old saying, “garbage in, garbage out” applies to the self-employed the most!

 So you want to be a mortgage broker, eh?

 Mortgage brokering can be a wonderful career choice, as long as you know what you’re getting in to.
-With under 11,000 mortgage brokers/agents in Ontario, there is much less competition than for real estate sales.
+With under 16,000 mortgage brokers/agents in Ontario (as of March, 2021), there is much less competition than for real estate sales.
 However, while nearly 90% of consumers use Real Estate Salespersons to buy and sell a home, about 30% use mortgage brokers/agents to obtain a mortgage.
 Lots of room for growth, or consumers don’t need mortgage brokers/agents as often as they need Real Estate Salespersons; depends on your outlook.

 You are considered to be an independent contractor as a mortgage broker/agent (in the vast majority of situations; some brokerages will hire a broker/agent on salary or as an employee but this is rare).
 That means you have all of the other expenses involved in running your own business, such as marketing, your car and all of the other costs that, just like in real estate, can run up your line of credit before you start making some money.

 In addition, you’re paid commission and your brokerage will take a split of that, ranging anywhere from 50/50 for the first several deals until you are trained, up to 95/5 (95% for you)

 And once you start earning you’ll likely be sharing that commission with your brokerage (and CRA, of course).
 But, having said all that, it’s a fabulous career if you’ve got the time and money it takes to make it.
 So here’s a breakdown of the time and the money you’ll have to invest to become a licensed mortgage broker/agent.